nic3-14159/dell-flash-unlock/README.md

 around 2008 (E6400 era).

 ## TL;DR

+### Linux specific
-On Linux, ensure you are booting with the `iomem=relaxed` kernel parameter.
+- On Linux, ensure you are booting with the `iomem=relaxed` kernel parameter.
+- If you get a "Function not implemented" error, ensure that your kernel has "CONFIG_X86_IOPL_IOPERM" set to "y".
+Here are several common locations for the config and how to check them:
+  - `zcat /proc/config.gz | grep IOPL`
+  - `grep IOPL /boot/config`
+  - `grep IOPL /boot/config-$(uname -r)`
+  If it says it is not set, then you will need to install or compile a kernel with that option set.

+### OpenBSD
-On OpenBSD, ensure you are booting with securelevel set to -1.
+- On OpenBSD, ensure you are booting with securelevel set to -1.

+### General
+Make sure an AC adapter is plugged into your system

-Run `make` to compile the utility, and then run `sudo ./dell_flash_unlock` and follow the directions it outputs.
+Run `make` to compile the utility, and then run `./dell_flash_unlock` with root/superuser permissions and follow the directions it outputs.

 ## Confirmed supported devices
 - Latitude E6400, E6500